Capital One 360 Savings Review

 Capital One’s 360 Performance Savings Account offers an interest rate that consistently competes with the very highest APYs out there.
 Plus it has no minimum balance and doesn’t charge any maintenance fees, and it lets you open a bunch of different sub-accounts for different saving goals.

 - High APY

 What’s the most important thing you can do today for your financial health?

-Our founder, David Weliver, has been saving this way since 2006 with a Capital One 360 savings account.
-He used this account to save for a down payment on a home, vacations and a new car.
+Our founder, David Weliver, has been saving this way since 2006 with a Capital One 360 Performance Savings Account.
+He used this account to save for a down payment on a home, vacations, and a new car.

 But just because it works for David doesn’t mean it will work for everyone.
-In this article, I’ll do a deep-dive into the Capital One 360 savings account so you can determine if it’s right for you or not.
+In this article, I’ll do a deep dive into the Capital One 360 Performance Savings Account so you can determine if it’s right for you or not.